Amira Mohamed Ali

-Amira Mohamed Ali (أميرة محمد علي; born 16 January 1980) is a German politician who served as a member of the Bundestag from 2017 to 2025.
+Amira Mohamed Ali (أميرة محمد علي; born 16 January 1980) is a German politician who served as a member of the Bundestag from 2017 to 2025 and has been one of the federal co-chairs of the BSW since 2024.
 From 12 November 2019 till October 2023, she was the parliamentary co-chairperson of The Left alongside Dietmar Bartsch.

 In October 2023, she left The Left alongside others like Sahra Wagenknecht to found a new party.
-Mohamed Ali is the chairwoman of the board of the Bündnis Sahra Wagenknecht-Association which was founded to prepare a new party in January 2024.
+Mohamed Ali was the chairwoman of the board of the Bündnis Sahra Wagenknecht-Association which was founded to prepare a new party in January 2024.
+She became chairwoman of the association and, upon the party's founding on 8 January 2024, assumed the co-leadership of the newly established BSW alongside Sahra Wagenknecht.
+On 6 December 2025, Mohamed Ali was reaffirmed as co-chair of the BSW, this time alongside Fabio De Masi.

 Life

 Amira Mohamed Ali was born in Hamburg and grew up in Hamburg-Fuhlsbüttel.
 Her father is Egyptian and her mother is German.
 After graduating from the Gelehrtenschule des Johanneums in Hamburg-Winterhude in 1998, Mohamed Ali studied law at the universities of Heidelberg and Hamburg, where she began and completed her studies.
 She completed her legal clerkship at the Higher Regional Court of Oldenburg between 2005 and 2007.

 She was admitted to the bar in 2008 and worked as an in-house lawyer and contract manager for an automotive supplier until 2017.
 She is a member of IG Metall and the German Animal Welfare Association.

 Mohamed Ali is married and has lived in Oldenburg since 2005.